 Treatment in hospital (or some kind of field clinic) follows the same principles as the early management in the field.
 There are some additional measures that can be implemented and more definitive surgical care may be necessary.
 Additional areas to consider:

-- Tetanus prophylaxis.
+- Tetanus prophylaxis if indicated.

 - Debridement - this may involve selective drainage of clear blisters.
 Haemorrhagic blisters should be left intact.

-- Systemic hydration with IV fluid.
+- Systemic hydration with intravenous fluid.

 - An experienced surgeon should be involved to assess for interventions.
 As well as clinical examination, angiography and technetium 99m bone scan can be used to assess surgical margins.